 Fibrin, which is also known as Factor Ia, is a fibrous protein involved in haemostasis and is formed following cleavage of fibrinogen by thrombin resulting in polymerisation.
 Platelets are rich in thrombin receptors that bind serum thrombin molecules.
-Thus, when platelets start aggregating, they can turn local-soluble fibrinogen into fibrin.20 As the fibrin aggregates, it forms long strands of this tough insoluble protein that bind to the platelets.
-Factor XIII helps in completing the cross-linking of fibrin, so that it hardens and contracts.20 from the STRIP registry having a median RBC composition of 43%.
-Fibrin networks in RBC-rich clots tend to be loose, which renders these clots somewhat more porous, thus allowing for improved delivery of fibrinolytic agents to their therapeutic target.
-Meanwhile, preclinical studies have shown that platelet and fibrin-rich clots are generally more resistant to fibrinolysis than RBC-rich clots.
+Thus, when platelets start aggregating, they can turn local-soluble fibrinogen into fibrin.
+As the fibrin aggregates, it forms long strands of this tough insoluble protein that bind to the platelets.
+Factor XIII helps in completing the cross-linking of fibrin, so that it hardens and contracts.